jordanfndz/Creer-un-site-avec-HTML-CSS-et-Bootstrap/readme.md

 Added content to nous-contacter.html, including: card, form (with popup) and google maps

 Added content to nos-evenements.html, including: card with collapse for the main event, thumbnails for future events and CSS style

+Deployed the website to jordanfndz.fr (OVH) with FileZilla